Best Things To Do in Shizuoka: An Overview By Area

 Shiraito Falls

 Shiraito Falls is one of the most beautiful waterfalls in Japan.
-20 meters in height and 150 meters in width, there are hundreds of waterfalls that flow down like shiraito, which means white threads in Japanese.
+At 20 meters tall and 150 meters wide, it has hundreds of waterfalls flowing like shiraito, which means white threads in Japanese.
 Most of the falls are actually spring water from Mt.
-Fuji.
-There is a paved road toward the waterfall, and also an observation deck where you can see the waterfall from above.
-During autumn you can see beautiful autumn foliage around the waterfall.
+Fuji, too.
+There is a paved road toward the waterfall and an observation deck where you can see it from above.
+During autumn, you can see beautiful autumn foliage around the waterfall.

-Take a 1 Day Family Fun at Fuji Private Tour to visit all the fun in the area including Fuji Safari Park, Shiraito Falls, Gotemba Outlet Mall, etc as per your request.
-The English-speaking driver will take you around the family-friendly highlights of the area.
+To make the most of your time, we suggest taking a 1-Day Family Fun at Fuji Private Tour to visit all the fun in the area, including Fuji Safari Park, Shiraito Falls, Gotemba Outlet Mall, and more.
+The English-speaking driver will take you around the family-friendly highlights.

 Lake Tanuki